Skip to main content

 Key Takeaways

-When it comes to protecting your investment during a roof installation, it’s essential to understand the difference between a guaranteeand a warranty.
-In many cases, working with local roofers near mecan provide expert guidance and reliable service right from the start.
-In most roofingcontracts, a roof installationguaranteeis offered by the rooferor contractor and assures that the installation service will meet a specified standard of quality.
-In contrast, a warrantyis typically provided by the manufacturer for the roofingmaterials themselves and covers defects in the product over a defined period.
+When it comes to protecting your investment during a roof installation, it's essential to understand the difference between a guarantee and a warranty.
+A roofer's guarantee is offered by the contractor and assures that the installation service will meet a specified standard of quality.
+In contrast, a warranty is typically provided by the manufacturer for the roofing materials themselves and covers defects in the product over a defined period.

 Defining a Roofer's Guarantee for Installation Services